 Mowing will help promote some more lateral runner and root growth.
 After its first cut, you’ll be able to cut it as you need to as normal and begin to ease into using it, but hold off on the backyard cricket for a tad longer.
 After around 5-6 weeks, you’re all done.

-Check out our guide if you're planning to lay turf in Winter and learn why Australian gardeners choose Sir Walter Buffalo Turf here.
+Check out our guide on planning to lay turf in Winter and learn why Australian gardeners choose Sir Walter Buffalo Turf here.

 Now You Know How to Lay Turf